unitaryfoundation/unitaryhack/src/pages/bounties.md

 date: 2023-02-24
 permalink: /bounties/index.html
 metaDescription: All unitaryHACK participating bounties
-subtitle: Check out all of the quantum open source bounties that are a part of this year's unitaryHACK hackathon!
+subtitle: Check out all of the quantum open source bounties that were a part of this year's unitaryHACK!
 emoji: 💻
 eleventyNavigation:
   order: 4